Connect with others who understand.

 Boils

-Boils are often mistaken for HS, but they’re usually caused by bacterial infections and tend to resolve with treatment.
+HS is often mistaken for boils, but boils are usually caused by bacterial infections.
+Boils caused by an infection are contagious, but HS is not.
 HS is a chronic condition that requires long-term management.

 Folliculitis